Update: Apple's iPad Pro 9.7 gets upgraded to iOS 10 in September. Here's our updated review, with new details about the public beta software.

 Its camera is 12MP and shoots 4K video, taking cues from the iPhone 6S and iPhone 6S Plus camera specs.
 That's incredibly rare for a tablet of any size.
 So is the rose gold color option and debut of a 256GB configuration.

 What we have ended up with is a tablet juggernaut - but without looking like a juggernaut.
-On the other hand it also has a serious asking price to match its power, and several easy-to-spot software limitations.
+On the other hand it also has a serious asking price to match its power, and several easy-to-spot software limitations, even with the iOS 10 release date around the corner.

 Is there enough here for Apple to retain its best tablet status?
 Let's explore the current iPad that wants to be your laptop-replacement of the future.